Taiwoogbonyomi/yoga-wellness/README.md

 * Favicon.io generator website.

-* Font awesome where I got the Icons used in my website.
+* Font awesome where I got the Icons used in the social media links and the menu bar.

 * pixelied.com, which I used in converting the JPG images to WEBP.

-* Ui.dev which I used for am i responsive on all screen size.
+* Ui.dev Am I Responsive which I used for create a responsive screenshot of all screen sizes.

 * health.harvard.edu where I got the benefits of yoga.